Nursing Home Costs in 2024

 How much does companion care cost?

-Nursing care costs can be paid for privately, but you can also fund your care in other ways, including through health insurance, life insurance, long-term insurance policies, savings, reverse mortgages, and local or regional agency assistance.
+Nursing care expenses can be paid for privately.
+However, you can also fund your care in other ways, including through health insurance, life insurance, long-term insurance policies, savings, reverse mortgages, and local or regional agency assistance.

 Medicare Coverage for Nursing Home Costs

-Medicare will only cover skilled nursing care expenses in very specific situations and is not designed to pay for nursing home or custodial care costs long term.
-One such situation is when a senior has been hospitalized and released but still requires a bit of specialized care.
+Medicare will only cover skilled nursing care expenses in specific situations and shouldn’t be used to pay for nursing home or custodial care costs in the long term.
+One such situation is when a senior has been hospitalized and released but still requires some specialized care.
 Medicare will help pay for short-term stays in nursing homes if they:

 • Were admitted to the hospital for a minimum of three days as an inpatient.